 I LOVE January!
-Not the blustery, freezing cold that has me heavily considering a Hawaiian move or hibernation, but the fresh start and promise that the new year offers each one of us.
+Not the blustery, freezing cold that has me heavily considering a Hawaiian move or hibernation, but the opportunity for a classroom refresh and the promise that the new year offers each one of us.
 Even though we are only half way through the school year, January means we are HALF WAY through the school year!!!
 Semester one down, semester two to go!
 We’ve got this!

 Having a bit of a holiday break, I have had the chance to take a few deep breaths and evaluate the work we have done in order to make the most of the second half of the school year.
 After finishing up my grading and evaluating student MAP test scores, it is clear that we have some work to do with acquisition of vocabulary and literary text.
 I can’t wait to hit the ground running with my kiddos.

 While some teachers keep out of the classroom for the entire break, I find that a few hours in the classroom makes the ease back from break that much more productive for both my students and me.
 A few ways I always love to spend this essential (for me) classroom time over break is: clearing out the holiday decor, overhauling and replacing our always in use supplies (markers, colored pencils, erasers), refreshing bulletin boards, and sprucing up the classroom library and book displays.
 These little enhancements require limited money, take minimal time, but truly reinvigorate our learning.

 With our “fresh-from-break” mindset and our goal setting in place, we are ready to tackle all of the learning coming our way.